emf-creaf/medfateland/README.md

 ## Introduction

-The R package **medfateland** has been designed to extend the capabilities of package **medfate** to the landscape level.
-It allows running the stand-level models available in medfate on points and cells within landscape, including the possibility of parallelization.
+The R package **medfateland** has been designed to extend the capabilities of package **medfate** in a spatially-explicit context.
+It allows running the stand-level models available in medfate on points and cells within landscape or region, including the possibility of parallelization.
+Additionally, medfateland allows considering seed dispersal and lateral water transfer processes in forested watersheds.
-Additionally, medfateland allows considering spatial hydrological processes in forested watersheds.
 Hence, medfateland can be used as a tool for eco-hydrological applications.

 ## Package installation